CuiranVivianShi/NIH_network/README.md

 Raw datasets are located in the `data/` folder, including:
 - NIH RePORTER exported datasets
-- adjacency matrix, node list, and edge list for the largest connected component
+- adjacency matrix, node list, and edge list for the full data and the largest connected component

 ## Code description